autoapply/yaml-crypt/README.md

 ## Configuration

 The yaml-crypt command looks in `~/.yaml-crypt` for a file `config.yaml` or `config.yml`.
-Currently, only the `defaultKeyFile` property is supported.
-This key file will be used when no key files are given on the command line:
+Currently, only the `keys` property is supported.
+These keys will be used when no key files are given on the command line:

     $ cat ~/.yaml-crypt/config.yaml
-    defaultKeyFile: /home/user/.my-key
+    keys:
+    - file: /home/user/.my-key-file
+    - key: my-raw-key-data
+    - key: !!binary my-base64-key-data
     $ yaml-crypt my-file.yaml

+All whitespaces at the beginning and end of keys will be removed when reading keys.

 ## License